Normans: Duchy of Normandy

-In the course of the 10th century, the initially destructive incursions of Norse war bands going upstream into the rivers of France penetrated further into interior Europe, and evolved into more permanent encampments that included local French women and personal property.
-From 885 to 886, Odo of Paris (Eudes de Paris) succeeded in defending Paris against Viking raiders with his fighting skills, fortification of Paris and tactical shrewdness.
 In 911, Robert I of France, brother of Odo, again defeated another band of Viking warriors in Chartres with his well-trained horsemen.
 This victory paved the way for Rollo's baptism and settlement in Normandy.
 The Duchy of Normandy, which began in 911 as a fiefdom, was established by the treaty of Saint-Clair-sur-Epte between King Charles III (Charles the Simple) (879–929, ruled 893–929) of West Francia and the famed Viking ruler Rollo also known as Gaange Rolf (c.
 846–c.
 929), from Scandinavia, and was situated in the former Frankish kingdom of Neustria.
 The treaty offered Rollo and his men the French coastal lands along the English Channel between the river Epte and the Atlantic Ocean coast in exchange for their protection against further Viking incursions.
 As well as promising to protect the area of Rouen from Viking invasion, Rollo swore not to invade further Frankish lands himself, accepted baptism and conversion to Christianity and swore fealty to King Charles III.
 Robert I of France stood as godfather during Rollo's baptism.
 He became the first Duke of Normandy and Count of Rouen.
 The area corresponded to the northern part of present-day Upper Normandy down to the river Seine, but the Duchy would eventually extend west beyond the Seine.
-The territory was roughly equivalent to the old province of Rouen, and reproduced the old Roman Empire's administrative structure of Gallia Lugdunensis II (part of the former Gallia Lugdunensis in Gaul).
+The territory was roughly equivalent to the Ecclesiatical province of Rouen, and reproduced the old Roman Empire's administrative structure of Gallia Lugdunensis II (part of the former Gallia Lugdunensis in Gaul).